-My father was someone who liked to keep himself busy, so while running the saw mill, he also started the local volunteer fire department with a few of his friends.
-This fire department was eventually acquired by the county.
-I spent a great deal of time there as well, and was able to watch, ride and even participate in fighting fires.
-It also taught me what true incident response was like, and inculcated in me a strong need to serve and help others.
+My father was someone who liked to keep himself busy, so while running the sawmill, he also started the local volunteer fire department with a few of his friends.
+The county eventually acquired this fire department.
+I also spent a great deal of time there and was able to watch, ride and even participate in fighting fires.
+It also taught me what actual incident response was like and inculcated in me a strong need to serve and help others.

-As high school came to an end, the decision was simple: fire services or the military.
+As high school ended, the decision was simple: fire services or the military.
 Since my father was a Navy veteran, I decided to enlist and see the world.
-Given my passion for engineering, I chose to enlist as an electronics technician, where I learned how to troubleshoot, repair and engineer complex audio, radio, radar and computer systems found on most military bases.
+Given my passion for engineering, I enlisted as an electronics technician, where I learned how to troubleshoot, repair, and engineer complex audio, radio, radar, and computer systems found on most military bases.

-During my time in the Navy, I also took up cryptology and successfully passed a Top Secret Clearance.
-I was constantly exposed to computers, networking, security and advanced technology, which furthered my curiosity in technology.
-Having grown up on a farm and learning the value of hard work and service to others, I couldn’t have been more proud to serve my country.
-Throughout that journey, I was able to experience amazing and commanding leadership that forged me into who I am today.
+While in the Navy, I also took up cryptology and successfully passed a Top Secret Clearance.
+I was constantly exposed to computers, networking, security, and advanced technology, which furthered my curiosity about technology.
+Growing up on a farm and learning the value of hard work and service to others, I couldn’t have been more proud to serve my country.
+Throughout that journey, I was able to experience exceptional and commanding leadership that forged me into who I am today.

 Car Stereo Connection’s First Office

 Car Stereo Connection (CSC) was inspired by a childhood passion for car audio and electronics.
 In the year 2000, there weren’t many options for buying car electronics online, and I calculated that CSC could fill that void.
-I learned a lot about business from this startup, from running daily operations, to serving and growing our customer base, and even managing company finances.
-To make the company successful, I also had to master the art of selling online, marketing, distribution and creating strong business relationships.
-The company quickly became profitable, and I used this money to pay my way through college, without having to take out a single student loan.
+I learned a lot about business from this startup, from running daily operations to serving and growing our customer base and even managing company finances.
+To make the company successful, I also had to master the art of selling online, marketing, distribution, and creating strong business relationships.
+The company quickly became profitable, and I used this money to pay my way through college without taking out a single student loan.